schutz-luca/todo-webapp-angular/README.md

 # 📝 ToDo List - WebApp (Angular)

 A modern **Angular** web application for managing your daily tasks, built with scalability, clean architecture, and responsiveness.
-It was created to integrate with **[ToDo - API (ASP.NET)](https://github.com/schutz-luca/todo-api-dotnet)** as backend.

 ---